leledeyuan00/leledeyuan00.github.io/_sources/2022_12/Trajectory_controller.rst.txt

     For robot_description, a **Parameter Client** can be used to solve this problem. :ref:`Robot Rescription Parameter <Robot Rescription Parameter>`

 .. note::
     This is for uncontroller package.
-If the ROS controller is used here, the parameter can be loaded directly in the controller spawn node which usually combained with the urdf file loaded.
+If the ROS controller is used here, the parameter can be loaded directly in the controller spawn node which usually combined with the urdf file loaded.

 Second Problem
 ^^^^^^^^^^^^^^